Persistent Müllerian duct syndrome

 Typical features include undescended testes (cryptorchidism) and the presence of a small, underdeveloped uterus in an XY infant or adult.
 This condition is usually caused by deficiency of fetal anti-Müllerian hormone (AMH) effect due to mutations of the gene for AMH or the anti-Müllerian hormone receptor, but may also be as a result of insensitivity to AMH of the target organ.

-PMDS can also present in non-human animals.

 Presentation

-The first visible signs of PMDS after birth is cryptorchidism (undescended testes) either unilaterally or bilaterally.
-Along with cryptorchidism, is also inguinal hernias which may be presented unilaterally (affects one testicle) or bilaterally (affects both testicles).
-Adults who have been oblivious to this condition may be presented with haematuria, which is when blood appears in urine because of hormonal imbalances.
-PMDS Type I, is also referred to as hernia uteri inguinalis, which exhibits one descended testis that has also pulled the fallopian tube and sometimes uterus, through the inguinal canal.
+The first visible signs of PMDS after birth is cryptorchidism (undescended testes) either unilaterally or bilaterally, as well as inguinal hernias.
+Adults who have been oblivious to this condition may present with haematuria, which is when blood appears in urine because of hormonal imbalances.
+PMDS Type I is also referred to as hernia uteri inguinalis, which exhibits one descended testis that has also pulled the fallopian tube, and sometimes uterus, through the inguinal canal.
 The descended testes, fallopian tube and uterus all fall in the same inguinal canal, causing an inguinal hernia.
-Altogether when the aforementioned conditions occur, it is called transverse testicular ectopia.
+When the aforementioned conditions occur together, it is called transverse testicular ectopia.

-Under the microscope, some samples taken for biopsies displayed results where testicular tissue was at a stage of immaturity, and showed dysplasia.
+Under the microscope, some samples taken for biopsies displayed results where testicular tissue was at a stage of immaturity and showed dysplasia.